 Filing for bankruptcy is not a decision to take lightly.
-But once you’ve decided to move forward, paying certain debts—such as credit cards—is a waste of money.
-Whether it’s time to stop making payments will depend on:
+But once you've decided to move forward, paying certain debts—such as credit cards—becomes a waste of money.
+Whether it's time to stop making payments will depend on:

 If you stop making payments on your credit cards, you'll typically begin receiving numerous calls from the credit card company or its agents.
 The more delinquent you are, the more frequent and harassing the calls will become.
 For most people, the constant harassment from debt collectors leads them to consider bankruptcy relief.

 Depending on your assets and the amount of debt you owe, the credit card company (or a debt collection agency) could decide to bring a lawsuit to collect its debt.
 If the credit card company obtains a money judgment against you, it will be able to garnish your wages or go after your assets to satisfy the debt.
 If you're facing a lawsuit or the credit card company isn't willing to work with you, it might be time to consider your bankruptcy options.

 Learn about stopping a credit card lawsuit with bankruptcy.

 In both Chapter 7 and Chapter 13 bankruptcy, a debtor can protect or "exempt" property using bankruptcy exemptions.
 Bankruptcy exemptions vary from state to state.
 What happens to "nonexempt" property that isn't protected will depend on the bankruptcy chapter you file.
 So you'll want to review your state's exemption laws and consider the bankruptcy chapter.

 Here's how it works.